Propranolol: Mechanism of action

 Propranolol is a non-selective beta receptor antagonist.
 This means that it does not have preference to β_{1} or β_{2} receptors.
 It competes with sympathomimetic neurotransmitters for binding to receptors, which inhibits sympathetic stimulation of the heart.
 Blockage of neurotransmitter binding to β_{1} receptors on cardiac myocytes inhibits activation of adenylate cyclase, which in turn inhibits cAMP synthesis leading to reduced Protein kinase A (PKA) activation.
 This results in less calcium influx to cardiac myocytes through voltage-gated L-type calcium channels, meaning there is a decreased sympathetic effect on cardiac cells, resulting in antihypertensive effects including reduced heart rate and lower arterial blood pressure.
 Blocking neurotransmitter activity at β_{2} receptors in vascular smooth muscle cells causes vasoconstriction, leading to hypertension.

 Pharmacokinetics

 Absorption

 Propranolol is rapidly and completely absorbed, with peak plasma levels achieved about 2 hours (range 1–3 hours) after ingestion.
 Its oral bioavailability is approximately 25%.
 Despite complete absorption, propranolol has a variable bioavailability due to extensive first-pass metabolism.
 Hepatic impairment therefore increases its bioavailability.
-Effective plasma concentrations are between 10 and 100 mg/L. Toxic levels are associated with plasma concentrations above 2,000 mg/L. Coadministration with food appears to enhance bioavailability but does not hasten its time to peak levels.
+Therapeutic plasma concentrations are typically between 0.02 and 0.3 mg/L. Toxicity has been reported at concentrations of 1 mg/L and above, with coma or death associated with concentrations of 4 to 10 mg/L and above.
+Coadministration with food appears to enhance bioavailability but does not hasten its time to peak levels.
 Propranolol can be absorbed along the whole intestine with the main absorption site being the colon, which means people who have lost their colon due to surgery may absorb less propranolol.
 Propranolol shows marked interindividual variability in pharmacokinetics, with propranolol levels varying 20-fold in different individuals.